-When my lease expired, I moved to a different community with an apartment on the third floor and I loved it!
-It was bright with wonderful vaulted ceilings, my neighbors were awesome, and my best friend lived in the condos across the way from where I lived.
+When my lease expired, I moved to a different community with an apartment on the third floor, and I loved it!
+Imagine bright natural sunlight with wonderful vaulted ceilings, awesome neighbors, and my best friend living in the condos across the way from where I lived.

 Everything was once again right in my world.
 My job was awesome, I was traveling again for work and with friends, going out almost every weekend, and there was nothing I couldn’t do.
 The world was mine!